 - Ideal resource for pharmaceutical companies as they develop novel targets using sirtuins for metabolic diseases, cancer and neurodegenerative illnesses

-Biochemists, genetics, molecular biology, system biology, translational research and drug discovery
+Biochemists and those who work in genetics, molecular biology, system biology, translational research and drug discovery

 1. Early Sirtuin Research 1991-2000

 2. Regulation of sirtuins by systemic NAD+ biosynthesis